Top 10 Museums that will Scare You Silly

-In New Haven connecticut there is a museum that contains nothing but row upon row of old ventriloquist’s dummies.
+In Fort Mitchell, Kentucky there is a museum that contains nothing but row upon row of old ventriloquist’s dummies.
 Every seat in the theatre has a dummy in it – in fact, when you visit you have to stand on the stage because there is no room anywhere else.
 Now most people don’t suffer from Autonomatonophobia (the fear of artificial humanoid figures – yes it’s real) but even the staunchest of the staunch will be horrified by this awful display.
 Just think “Chuckie” times one thousand.

 Not intending to be a museum, that is exactly what the Catacombs of Palermo have become – a museum of death.
 Deep in the bowels of the Capuchin monastery you can view hundreds of corpses – both monks and local members of the community.
 The bodies are lined up along the walls in the clothes in which they were buried.
 Bodies were put in the catacombs from the end of the 16th century to the last interment – little Rosalia Lombardo in the 1920s.
 The cool air and dry environment mean that the bodies are extremely well preserved – so well preserved in fact that some look like they are just sleeping.
 But most look like hideous corpses ready to wake up at any moment to attack the visitors.
 A must see holiday spot.